zinedkaloc/ai-travel-planner/README.md

 The goal of this project is to use OpenAI GPT-3 Chat completion to generate a travel itinerary for a user.
 The user will be able to specify a destination, a trip duration, budget and more.
 The user will also be able to specify a few activities they would like to do.
 The Travel Planner will then generate a travel itinerary for the user.

+## Getting Started

+After cloning the backend from Altogic Marketplace, you can rename .env.example to .env and add your REACT_APP_ENDPOINT_URL to the .env file.

 ### How to use

 1. Clone the repo